 7. Create a nice press marketing pack

-Every indie game developer will have their own ideas about what to use for marketing and press assets.
+Every indie gamedev will have their own ideas about what to use for marketing and press assets.
 Keeping in mind that you don’t need to spend thousands of dollars marketing your videogame, there are two very important assets that you should prioritize: trailers and screenshots.

 A nice screenshot will draw more attention to your social media posts.
 Take as many high-resolution screenshots as you can, and take more.
 You will probably only use five to ten photos, but if you have a good database of photos, you will be spoiled for choice.